martinsedoo1/nestJs-Crud-with-fake-API/README.md

 # demo

 ## Description
-run the app in localHost
+Run the app in localHost:

 http://localhost:3000/api/